-If you want to cultivate, process, distribute, or recommend, or have additional questions about what the Mississippi cannabis laws mean for you, Hagwood & Tipton’s health care attorneys can help you sort out what you need.
+If you want to cultivate, process, distribute, recommend or have additional questions about what the Mississippi cannabis laws mean for you, Hagwood & Tipton’s healthcare attorneys can help you sort out what you need.

 What to Expect

 On Nov.
 3, 2020, Mississippi constituents passed a medical marijuana program through Initiative 65.
 Initiative 65 stemmed from a campaign that secured signatures from more than 228,000 Mississippians, and it was supported by doctors, law enforcement, veterans, religious leaders and others who believe those in Mississippi dealing with debilitating medical conditions should have access to medical marijuana.